JStaRFilms/adaptive-study-game/README.md

     - **Study**: The app analyzes your notes, identifies key topics, and lets you configure a quiz (Practice, Review, or Exam Mode).
     - **Predict**: Enter the Exam Prediction mode.
 Provide details about your teacher's style, upload past exams or quizzes, and let the AI generate a list of probable exam questions to guide your studying.
 3.  **Take the Quiz**: Play through the generated quiz, score points, and actively learn the material.
 For exams, type your answers or upload photos of your work.
-4.  **Get AI-Graded Results**: After an exam, the AI evaluates your answers, providing scores and constructive feedback.
+4.  **Get AI-Powered Results**: After an exam, the AI evaluates your answers, providing scores and constructive feedback.
 For practice quizzes, see a summary of your score and accuracy.
-5.  **Review and Reinforce**: Dive into a detailed review of your answers.
-From here, you can retake the same quiz or start a new one.
+5.  **Review and Improve**: Dive into a detailed review of your answers.
+The **AI Study Coach** will give you personalized feedback on your strengths and weaknesses.
+From here, you can retake the same quiz, return to your sets, or instantly launch a new, focused quiz tailored to the topics you struggled with.

 ## 💻 Tech Stack